What happened to Pietro Pellegri? The €25m teenager in injury hell at Monaco | Goal.com

 "We have the new Messi… he’s called Pellegri," Genoa owner Enrico Preziosi boldly proclaimed in 2015.
 The world has seen scant evidence of this from a player whose idol is instead Zlatan Ibrahimovic, a forward built far closer to his dimensions.
 Indeed, the last time he graced a competitive match in Monaco’s red and white was back in September 25, 2018.

-As such he has not been included in this year's NxGn list - Goal's countdown of the top 50 teenage footballers on the planet [INSERT LINK TO LIST].
+As such he has not been included in this year's NxGn list - Goal's countdown of the top 50 teenage footballers on the planet.
 Pellegri remians eligible having only turned 19 earlier this month and was included in both 2018 and 2019, but he is certainly the most expensive omission this time around.

 Each time he has neared a return to action, he has broken down, while the coronavirus-enforced suspension of Ligue 1 will mean that he needs to wait until his next opportunity, having made a long-awaited return to full training with the first team on March 5 – some 527 days after his previous competitive action.